byalexeykh/AdvancedCombatSystem/README.md

 ## How to change configs correctly:

 ### advancedcombatsystem-defaults:
-This config contains attributes for each item type and for a hand. *(Applies to items from vanilla and other mods)*
+This config contains attributes for each item type and for a hand. *(Applies to items from vanilla and other mods that are not natively supported)*
 ```
 {
     "Type": "PICKAXE",